PanagiotisKots/HTTP-SERVER/README.md

         On your Linux server machine, determine its IP address using the ifconfig command:

-        sh

     ifconfig

     Look for the IP address associated with your network interface (e.g., eth0, wlan0).

-Note down this IP address.
+    (!)Note down this IP address.

 Run the Server:

     Start your HTTP server program on the Linux machine as usual, ensuring it listens on a specified port (e.g., port 4040).

-    sh

     ./advanced_http_server